NOAA-EMC/hpc-stack/docs/source/mac-install.rst

 Install libpng
 --------------------

-This library has issues when building on MacOS during the HPC-Stack bundle build.
+The libpng library has issues when building on MacOS during the HPC-Stack bundle build.
 Therefore, it must be installed separately.
-To install the libpng library:
+To install the libpng library, run:

 .. code-block:: console